Wednesday, February 19, 2025

 Electrons Rule Your Biology!

-The Electron Transport Chain (ETC) in mitochondria are responsible for almost all cellular energy in the form of ATP.
-One protein, GPD2 was adopted into the inner mitochondrial membrane, perhaps because it enabled ETC energy to move to its electron processing limit.
-Lipids are metabolized when cytoplasmic GPD1, DHAP cause Glycerol Kinase conversion to G3P, which passes two additional electrons from the cytoplasm, through GPD2, to the internalized ETC complexes of the mitochondria.
+The mitochondrial Electron Transport Chain (ETC) is responsible for almost all cellular energy - ATP.
+One protein, GPD2 was adopted into the inner mitochondrial membrane, perhaps because it enabled ETC production to move to its electron processing limit.
+To do this, lipids are metabolized when cytoplasmic GPD1-DHAP convert Glycerol Kinase to G3P, which passes two additional electrons from the cytoplasm, through GPD2, to the internalized ETC complexes.

 When Mitochondrial Membrane Potential "Δψm" is within normal range, the GPD2 electrons enhance ATP energy production.
-When damage to lipids, fatty chains, cholesterols or other members of the inner mitochondrial membrane disrupt Δψm, the anchored ETC proteins can move fractionally apart, causing electrons passing along the chain of ETC complexes to leak.
+When damage to lipids, fatty chains, cholesterols or other elements, constituting the inner mitochondrial membrane, disrupt Δψm the anchored ETC proteins can move fractionally apart causing electrons passing along the chain of ETC complexes to leak.

-During disrupted Δψm the additional flow of GPD2 electrons can burden the ETC, resulting in unstable molecules that contain oxygen and are highly reactive known as reactive oxygen species (ROS).
+During disrupted Δψm the additional flow of GPD2 electrons can burden the ETC complexes, resulting in unstable molecules that contain oxygen and are highly reactive known as reactive oxygen species (ROS).
 Prolific ROS can increase CA+ levels, damage lipids in mitochondrial membranes, which can cause dysfunction and disease.
 In a normal cellular environment this process can lead to ferroptosis, an iron-dependent form of cell death, induced by lipid peroxidation.

 A key bidirectional regulator of ferroptosis, p53 can adjust metabolism of iron, lipids, glutathione peroxidase 4, reactive oxygen species, and amino acids via a canonical pathway.
 GPD2 is transcribed by multiple factors that interact with p53 including Nrf2 and others during stress, but findings with E2F suggest a critical function controls a p53-dependent axis that indirectly regulates E2F-mediated transcriptional repression and cellular proliferation.